querciak/SDN-prometheus/README.md

 ### Set up Grafana
 [Download](https://grafana.com/grafana/download) and run Grafana.
 On the grafana UI:
-- add rometheus as data source
+- add prometheus as data source
 - import the dashboard in this repo.